learn-co-curriculum/hs-oo-snapchat/README.md

 + What's your MVP (minimum viable product)
 +  How can users be able to interact with other users?

+If you're all fired up and ready to go, get to planning!
+If not...keep reading.

 ## I Need More